Xomega-Net/Xomega.Docs/docs/generators/docs/service-model.md

 You can rerun the generator when you add or change object operations or structures in the model, which will require re-running other generators that depend on the same model elements, such as generators of UI views, data objects as well as service implementations.

 :::tip
 Normally, you need to run it initially, during the design of the system, and then as needed, to generate up-to-date documentation.
-You don't need to include this generator into the model build process.
+You don't need to include this generator in the model build process.
 :::

 ### Customizing the output